-While in Matale we also visit the Spice Gardens which are among the best on the island.
+While in Matale, we also visit the Spice Gardens, which are among the best on the island.
 Here we will be introduced to different spices and shown how they are grown and processed.
-The gardens are a delightful place to stroll in fragrant greenery and learn about nutmeg, pepper vines, clove trees and curry, cinnamon and the precious cardamom, a relative of ginger.
+The gardens are a delightful place to stroll in fragrant greenery and learn about nutmeg, pepper vines, clove trees, curry, cinnamon and the precious cardamom, a relative of ginger.
 We also enjoy the full flavours of Sri Lankan spices over lunch.

 Day 10: Saturday 7 March, Kandy – Kegalle – Kandy